 Prescription forms are sometimes used as suppositories.
 Effects may depend on the method of consumption.
 The type of opioid also determines its effect.

 It can also be mental, in that a user consciously desires the drug’s effects.
-A person who is addicted to opioids will do whatever it takes to get more of the drug, regardless of risks or consequences.
+A person who is addicted to opioids will do whatever it takes to get more of the drug, regardless of the risks or consequences.

 Long-term opioid use has serious health consequences, impacting multiple organs.
 Opioid abuse can impair the brain’s production of natural painkillers and dopamine, the brain’s “feel-good” chemical.

 Opioids temporarily reduce pain and anxiety.
 They create a sense of numbness in the body and mind.
 High doses can create a short-lived feeling of euphoria and drowsiness.
 These effects can make it difficult to stop.
 Habitual users begin to crave this feeling, but the high is short-lived.

 Opioid abuse and addiction can have negative mental and physical effects, such as: